Rationale-Guided Few-Shot Classification to Detect Abusive Language: Results

 We also include the best cross domain model per dataset based on the similarity metric (see in Appendix).
 The best model trained on a source dataset (\textsc{BERT-L-DOM}) is trained again on this new dataset with a new last linear classification layer, on the number of the samples of the target dataset being used.
-The \textsc{RAFT-SA} model outperforms \textsc{BERT-L-DOM} in low data settings (50, 100 datapoints) for the OD, BA and FA datasets.
-In fact, with 100 training points, the \textsc{RAFT-SA} model beats the \textsc{BERT-L-DOM} model for all datasets except WH (some examples where \textsc{BERT-L-DOM} fails are noted in Table~\ref{tab:table-example1}).
+The \textsc{RGFS-SA} model outperforms \textsc{BERT-L-DOM} in low data settings (50, 100 datapoints) for the OD, BA and FA datasets.
+In fact, with 100 training points, the \textsc{RGFS-SA} model beats the \textsc{BERT-L-DOM} model for all datasets except WH (some examples where \textsc{BERT-L-DOM} fails are noted in Table~\ref{tab:table-example1}).
 In addition, we also apply the few shot detection method used in~\cite{aluru2021deep} where we consider all the other datasets source dataset except the target dataset.
 We find that on average the BERT-L-DOM approach is 2\% ($\sigma=0.11$) better than this method.
 Hence we use the \textsc{BERT-L-DOM} for further experiments.
-Finally, the \textsc{RAFT-SA} models outperform these models by 4\% ($\sigma=0.06$) on average.
+Finally, the \textsc{RGFS-SA} models outperform these models by 4\% ($\sigma=0.06$) on average.

-\textbf{Are the predicted rationales useful?} Here, we attempt to understand the impact of the predicted rationales in the overall RAFT architecture.
+\textbf{Are the predicted rationales useful?} Here, we attempt to understand the impact of the predicted rationales in the overall RGFS architecture.
 Our approach is to dilute the importance of the rationales and observe how this affects the overall perfromance of the model.
 The rationale predictor predicts a score per token (can be $+ve/-ve$), where a higher score means more propensity to become a rationale.
 We select a threshold for each dataset based on the higher quartile value in the score distribution.
 We assume tokens with scores higher than the threshold (i.e., the top 25 percentile scores) represent the rationales and update their scores to a very low value $(-4)$\footnote{The value of 4 is based on the observed distribution.} to reduce their importance.
-The rest of the tokens are assigned a random score based on a uniform distribution -- $\mathcal{U}_{(-5,5)}$\footnote{The value of 5 is based on the observed distribution.}.
-This modified vector is passed through softmax function to create the random rationale vector and the experiments with 50 datapoints in Table~\ref{tab:few-shot} is repeated.
-We observe that for this change there is an average percentage drop of around 6\% in F1 score for RAFT-CA and RAFT-SA respectively, with the highest drop being observed for the Davidson dataset.